Article

 2. Communicate with Employees Regularly

-One of the best employee engagement strategies is to make employee communication a priority.
-Schedule one-on-one meetings with employees to give them time to develop an individual relationship with their manager.
+One of the best employee engagement strategies is to make employee communication a priority within the organization.
+Schedule one-on-one meetings with employees to give your people time to develop an individual relationship with their manager.
 Some people don’t feel comfortable speaking up during group meetings and prefer to voice their opinions during a time with no distractions.
+During an individual session, the manager asks the employee what they feel is working well and what areas could be improved through employee surveys.
+The employee feels empowered by these meetings, contributing to their development, and the manager can keep a close eye on employee engagement on a day-to-day basis across the workforce.

 3. Provide Plenty of Employee Feedback